-- Completion of a graduate program in counseling or clinical psychology accredited by the American Psychological Association with completion of all requirements for the doctoral degree prior to the start date of the fellowship (August 1, 2019).
+- Completion of a graduate program in counseling or clinical psychology accredited by the American Psychological Association (APA) with completion of all requirements for the doctoral degree prior to the start date of the fellowship (August 1, 2023).

 Pay and Benefits*

-- Benefits include accrued vacation and sick leave, holidays (including 1 week off during the winter holidays, scheduled vacation during the last week of July), medical plan (with employee contribution), and dental plan, and eligibility for commuter benefit monthly subsidy.
+- Benefits include accrued vacation and sick leave, holidays (including 1 week off during the winter holidays), medical plan (with employee contribution), dental plan, and eligibility for commuter benefit monthly subsidy.
 For further details, please click here.

-- Private office with phone, computer, voicemail, e-mail account, and internet access
+- Office with phone, computer, voicemail, e-mail account, and internet access.

-To apply for the USF-CAPS Post-Doctoral Fellowship, please upload the following materials to the University of San Francisco CAPS designation in the APPA CAS portal* (see link below) by Friday, January 4th, 2019, 5:00pm PST):
+To apply for the USF-CAPS Post-Doctoral Fellowship, please upload the following materials to the University of San Francisco-CAPS designation in the APPA-CAS portal* (see link below) by Sunday, January 8, 2023 (11:59 PST).